- vaccine design and evaluation

 - molecular epidemiology

 Dr David McMillan gained his PhD in 1999 from the University of Wollongong.
 His postdoctoral studies were carried out as a Research Officer at the Queensland Institute of Medical Research and later an Alexander Von Humboldt Research Fellow at the Gesellschaft für Biotechnologische Forschung mbH (GBF), Braunschweig, Germany.
 In 2005 Dr McMillan returned to Australia as a Senior Research Officer in the Bacterial Pathogenesis Laboratory at QIMR.
-In 2013 he commenced as a Senior Research Fellow at the University of the Sunshine Coast and is a member of the Inflammation and Healing Research Cluster.
+In 2013 he commenced as a Senior Research Fellow at the University of the Sunshine Coast and is now the Leader of the Inflammation and Healing Research Cluster.

 Dr McMillan's current research interests are the β-hemolytic bacteria Streptococcus pyogenes (group A streptococcus, GAS) and S. dysgalactiae subspecies equisimilis (human group C and streptococci, SDSE).
 GAS associated diseases are estimated to kill 500,000 people each year.
 This burden of death makes GAS one of the Top Ten bacterial killers of humans.
 SDSE is considered an emerging pathogen with a disease spectrum similar to GAS.
 Changes in the disease epidemiology of GAS, and SDSE underscore the need to improve our understanding of the factors that contribute to specific disease outcomes, and to develop novel strategies that will aid in disease prevention.